Computationally and statistically efficient learning of causal Bayes nets using path queries: Algorithms and Sample Complexity

-Recall that by using Algorithm \ref{algo:learning_tbn} we obtain the transitive reduction of the CBN, thus, we have the true topological ordering of the CBN, and also for each node $i \in \Vrm$, we know its parent set or a subset of it.
+Recall that by using Algorithm \ref{algo:algo1} we obtain the transitive reduction of the CBN, thus, we have the true topological ordering of the CBN, and also for each node $i \in \Vrm$, we know its parent set or a subset of it.
 Using these observations, we can cleverly set the input $i$, $j$, and $\Srm$ of a noisy transitive query, as done in Algorithm \ref{algo:transitive_edges}.
 It is clear that Algorithm \ref{algo:transitive_edges} makes $\bO{n^2}$ noisy transitive queries in total.
-The time complexity to answer a transitive query for a discrete CBN can be exponential in the maximum number of parents.
+The time complexity to answer a transitive query for a discrete CBN is exponential in the maximum number of parents in the worst case.
 However, the sample complexity for queries in discrete and continuous CBNs remains polynomial in $n$ as prescribed in the following theorems.

 \begin{theorem} Let $\B = (\Grm,\THT)$ be a discrete CBN, such that each random variable $\j$ has a finite domain $Dom[\j]$, with $\abs{Dom[\j]} \leq r$.
 Furthermore, let